Life at Deloitte

 Where does my team fit?

 We aspire to be the undisputed leader in professional services in Scotland and Northern Ireland.
-We work in the Clients & Markets Strategy team for the Regions.
+We work in the Clients & Industries Strategy team for the Regions.
 Scotland is a very busy region and we look after 3 offices in Edinburgh, Glasgow and Aberdeen.
 Northern Ireland is growing as a near-shore service provider and by 2020 it will be the largest office outside London.

 How does my role make an impact that matters with Deloitte?